mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 =====================
 The conceptual model of IPF is quite simple.
 You load power system network data into IPF; the IPF solution "engine" performs the calculations for the solution, and then outputs this solution data.

-IPF offers two different approaches to accomplish power system solutions.
+IPF offers different approaches to accomplish power system solutions.
 Their style of interaction and processing are quite different.

  * The Graphical User Interface (``gui``) approach.
 This is command oriented – you click a button or enter a command, and it is executed immediately.
  * The batch power flow (``bpf``) approach.
 This is an Input-Process-Output approach.
 You write a command file containing all of the "orders" that you want filled, and the program performs the actions it determines are necessary to produce the ordered results.
+ *

 Two Domain Specific Languages (DSLs) called  Powerflow Command Language (PCL) and Power Flow Control (PFC) allow users to define the "orders".
 PCL is directly available through a Command Dialog in the GUI.
 PFC is used with the ``bpf`` program.
 See :ref:`power-flow-control` for details on the syntax for PFC and :ref:`powerflow-command-language`.